Forward-Morges HC

-Forward-Morges HC is an ice hockey organization in Morges, Switzerland.
+Forward-Morges HC is an ice hockey club from Morges, Switzerland.
 They currently play amateur men's hockey, focusing as a strong women's and junior development club.
 Forward Morges formerly played professionally in the National League B, the second level of Swiss ice hockey, but withdrew during the 2005–06 season due to financial problems.
 Their first team was later merged and currently plays as HC Star Forward in the Swiss 1.
-Liga.
+Liga. then, the team changed their name back to Forward-Morges HC in 2022.